google/googlemock/README.md

 # googlemock

-This project is being absorbed into the [GoogleTest](http://github.com/google/googletest) project.
+This project has been absorbed into the [GoogleTest](http://github.com/google/googletest) project.

-Automatically exported from code.google.com/p/googlemock

-All open googlemock issues have been moved to [Google Test](http://github.com/google/googletest/issues).
+All open googlemock issues have been moved there.